randovania/randovania/docs/New Game.md

 ### Exporting games

-Up to now, everything is just theoretical values inside Randovania.
+Up to now, everything has just been theoretical values inside Randovania.
 The next step is applying these modifications to the game.

 In most cases, this involves reading the files from a user-provided copy of the game and creating either a new ROM/ISO file or a mod file.